-Each MCTF detective is required to attend an 80-hour, POST certified narcotics investigation course.
-Our detectives also attend on-going narcotics related training courses as well as the annual California Narcotics Officers' Association (CNOA) conference for additional training.
-The conference also offers an opportunity for detectives to network with other detectives from around the Bay Area, State and nation.
-Additionally, we send some of our detectives to a certified, 2-day Asset Forfeiture course in order to make sure we are properly trained and in compliance when seizing illegally obtained proceeds and assets from suspects.
-Our detectives attend mandated, annual update classes as well.
+Each MCTF detective is mandated to attend an 80-hour, POST certified narcotics investigation course.
+During this last year, we had two new detectives complete the course.
+Also, our detectives attend on-going narcotics related training courses as well as the annual California Narcotics Officers' Association (CNOA) conference in which provides for more training.
+The conference also offers an opportunity for detectives to network with other detectives from around the State and County.
+Some of our detectives are also sent to a certified, 2-day Asset Forfeiture course in order to make sure we are properly trained and in compliance when seizing illegally obtained proceeds and assets from suspects.
+During the past year, 2 of our detectives attended the basic course.
+In addition, our detectives attend a mandated, annual asset forfeiture update class.